-A background check is a must for potential employees and tenants.
-However, if you are performing a background check as a landlord or employer, you can’t use just any service.
+If you're hiring an employee or taking on a tenant, a background check is a must.
+However, if you are performing a background check as a landlord or employer, you can't use just any service.
 The same goes for credit, medical or insurance reasons.

 Under the Fair Credit Reporting Act, you have to use a Consumer Reporting Agency.
 A CRA is federally regulated to maintain high standards for privacy protection and dispute resolution.